jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 You forked a project and manually deployed to a Bluemix app.
 You made a branch, completed changes to your code in the web IDE, and committed your changes.
 You also combined contents of branches.

----
-##Next steps

-Need help?
-[Ask a question in the IBM DevOps Services forum][28].
-Have feedback?
-[Report a bug or share your idea in the JazzHub IBM DevOps Services project][29].

-To learn more about IBM Bluemix and IBM DevOps Services, [see the Docs][30] page.

 [1]: images/manifest.png
 [2]: images/forkproject.png